-To add all the packages to the lpp_source resource named "61image_lpp_source" you could run the following command:
+To add all the packages to the lpp\source resource named "61image\lpp\source" you could run the following command:

-nim -o update -a packages=all -a source=/tmp/images 610image lpp source

-The NIM command will find the correct directories and update the lpp_source resource.

-To find the correct lpp_source for the node you must first get the name of the xCAT osimage definition from the "provmethod" attribute of the xCAT node definition and then get the name of the lpp_source resource from the osimage definition.
+nim -o update -a packages=all -a source=/tmp/images 610image\lpp\source then get the name of the lpp\source resource from the osimage definition.
 You can use the xCAT lsdef command to display the node and osimage definitions.

+The NIM command will find the correct directories and update the lpp\source resource.

+To find the correct lpp\source for the node you must first get the name of the xCAT osimage definition from the "provmethod" attribute of the xCAT node definition and lsdef -l clstrn01 lsdef -t osimage -o 61image -l which gives you the osimage definition.
+The name of the NIM lpp\source resource is provided by the "lpp\source" attribute value.